 The mean and standard deviation are very important measures of a probability distribution, but the entire shape of the distribution, especially the tails, can be relevant in decision making.
 This is especially true when you are risk averse and large losses (or gains) are possible.
 The last section of Chapter 6 discusses this in more detail.

 As of this writing (May 2013), Tiger Woods has stalled at 14 majors wins, but he has already won four tournaments this year (the only multiple winner on the 2013 tour so far).
 The big question is whether he will reach Jack Nicklaus’s record of 18 lifetime major wins.
-Even an avid golf fan such as myself has difficulty assessing the probability of this event, but at this point, my guess is about 30%.
+Even an avid golf fan such as me has difficulty assessing the probability of this event, but at this point, my guess is about 30%.
 Talk about subjective!

 Much of today’s statistical analysis is based on statistical theory developed many years ago.
 The early researchers decided to use standard deviation, with its squared deviations from the mean, as their measure of variability, and almost everything since has been based on this assumption.
 It’s hard to say whether this decision was inevitable, or how far statistical theory could have progressed if a weighted sum of absolute deviations from the mean had been used instead.
 Your statistics textbooks might look considerably different if this alternative measure had been adopted.